Tom Brady and Larry David among those accused of defrauding investors in FTX collapse

 David, the creator of "Seinfeld" and "Curb Your Enthusiasm," appeared in an ad for FTX entitled "Don't Miss Out on Crypto," which aired during the 2022 Super Bowl.

 Other current and former athletes named in the suit are NBA star Stephen Curry; NFL quarterback William Trevor Lawrence; baseball player Shohei Ohtani; tennis player Naomi Osaka; and broadcaster and former basketball player Shaquille O'Neal.
-Kevin O'Leary, a host of "Shark Tank," is also named in the complaint.
+Kevin O'Leary, a host of "Shark Tank," is also named in the complaint, which was filed in the Southern District of Florida.

 The exchange shuffled customer money between affiliated entities, using new investor funds and loans to pay interest to the old ones in an attempt "to maintain the appearance of liquidity," Moskowitz alleged, adding that FTX used public figures to give the operation an air of credibility.